 Symptoms usually begin between mid-childhood and early adulthood.
 They may include:

-Later, similar symptoms may appear in the arms and hands, which may include a claw-like hand.
+Later, similar symptoms may appear in the arms and hands.
+These may include a claw-like hand.

 Exams and Tests